How does Divorce Work in Arizona?

 Trial is the final stage of litigation.
 At trial, each spouse argues each remaining unresolved issue to a judge.
 This argument can be in the form of testimony from each spouse or witnesses, or in the form of documents and exhibits.

 On occasion, when a spouse is extremely unhappy with the result of the trial, he or she may appeal the decision in a higher court.
-An appeal adds more time and expense to the divorce process and is very difficult and rare to win.
+An appeal adds more time and expense to the divorce process, and is very difficult and rare to win.
 The fight can continue for years.

 The reality is that children suffer when their parents litigate, go to trial, and continue fighting after divorce.
-Conflict reduces the co-parent’s ability to ensure their children’s emotional development and well-being.
+Conflict reduces the co-parent’s ability to ensure their children’s positive emotional development and well-being.
 Co-parents who keep conflict low, remain amicable, and cooperate, have children who are happier and exhibit stronger self- esteem as compared to children of high-conflict co-parents.
 Research shows healthy co-parenting results in healthy children.

 HELPFUL TIP: It is a red flag if an attorney offers any type of guarantees, such as, “I know the judge and we will win.”
-If an attorney does make such a promise, ask that they put it in writing.

 Mediation: Where to Begin

-Choosing mediation to complete your divorce process will save you money, time and stress.
+Choosing mediation to complete your divorce process will save you money, time, and stress.
 Even before you are ready to begin the process, you can select your mediator.
 When selecting your mediator, look for a mediator who:

-- Offers a free no-obligation consultation.
+- Offers a free, no-obligation consultation.
 The Aurit Center offers a free consultation so you can meet your potential mediator, who will explain the mediation process, and answer your questions.